Skip to main content

 2

-Ask the question.
-Be direct and specific in a caring, non-confrontational way.
-Get the conversation started.
+Ask the hard questions.
+Be direct and specific to get the conversation started.

 "Are you thinking about suicide?"